Conscience93/adminboard/README.md

 ## How to Install
 - Extract zip file and add into xampp's htdocs folder.
-- Create a new database through phpmyadmin or DBeaver (or any other database applicaiton)
+- Create a new database called 'adminboard' through phpmyadmin or DBeaver (or any other database applicaiton)
 - cd into adminboard folder and tyle 'php artisan serve'

 ## About Laravel